The R rgcapi library

 Setting Up Your API Credentials

-To access the API, you’ll need credentials from Forex.com, including a username, password, and application key.
-Once you have them, initialize the client like this:
+You’ll need credentials from Forex.com: username, password, and an application key.
+Initialize the client like this:

 library(rgcapi)